 - Networking: Effective networking is critical for integrating into the business community.
 Building strong ties with local business people is a clear indicator of long-term success.

-- Greetings: The standard greeting is a firm handshake with direct eye contact and a polite “good morning” or “good afternoon.”
+A firm handshake is the standard greeting.
+Use formal titles (Mr., Mrs.) and surnames until invited to use first names.
+The standard greeting is a firm handshake with direct eye contact and a polite “good morning” or “good afternoon.”

 Punctuality is a sign of respect.
 While the local culture can seem relaxed about time, you are always expected to be prompt for business meetings.
+Punctuality is expected for all business appointments.
+Arriving on time demonstrates respect and professionalism.

 - Being on Time: Arriving on time is highly valued and shows you respect others’ time.
 If you are running late, you must provide a notice immediately.